forge/plugin-hibersap/README.md

 [--value] - The property value

-[generate-sap-entities] - Defalt command; generates SAP entities from a SAP system.
+[generate-sap-entities] - Defalt command; generates SAP entities from a SAP system

 [OPTIONS]
 [--name-pattern] - Pattern to search SAP function names.
 Use * and ? as wildcards.